-There is a psychological stumbling block stoping us: We figure if we don’t ask for critiques of our behavior, then no one has anything critical to say.
+There is a psychological stumbling block stopping us: We figure if we don’t ask for critiques of our behavior, then no one has anything critical to say.

-The author, for example, asked to his daughter what she’d like to see more from him.
+The author, for example, asked his daughter what she’d like to see more from him.